NativeScript/docs-v7/tutorial/chapter-1.md

 > **NOTE**:
 > * You must have at least one AVD (Android Virtual Device) configured on your development machine for this command to run your app up on an Android emulator.
 If you don’t have one installed currently go ahead and [set one up now](/tooling/android-virtual-devices).
 > * If you’re on a Mac you have the ability to develop for Android and iOS simultaneously.
-Instead of stopping the previous `tns run ios` command, open a new tab in your terminal of choice (`Command` + `T` works in most clients), and execute `tns run android` there.
+Instead of stopping the previous `tns run ios` command, you can open a new tab in your terminal of choice (`Command` + `T` works in most clients), and execute `tns run android` there.

 <div class="exercise-end"></div>